TSKS01 Digital Communication

 |12||9||Link adaptation||Link adaptation in packet transmission.|

 The tutorials are supposed to be opportunities for discussion about solving problems.
 Below is a list of suggested problems to treat at each tutorial.
-This list will be revised during the course.
-The tutorial problems are found in the compendium with problems.
+The tutorial problems are found in the compendium, at the end of the chapter with same number as the problem.
 You should study those problems in advance in order to benefit the most from those tutorials.
+Make sure to always finish last tutorial's problem before the next week, to stay on track with your studies!
+There are hints and answers at the end of the compendium.

 Questions about the problems are welcome before the corresponding tutorial.
-Send them by email to your tutorial teacher Kamil Senel .
+Send them by email to your tutorial teacher Özlem Tugfe Demir .
 In that way you can help your teacher to plan the tutorials.